intmus/inttheory22-23/_04-intro-rhythm/a2-simplemeter.md

 **What's a measure?**
 - A defined space that can only hold as many beats as the meter allows
   - A meter is defined by the beats!
+  - A measure is our basic unit of meter (like inches into feet)

 **What is a regular meter?**
 - Can be divided into two?
 (Nope, too specific)
 - Beats are divided evenly? *Something* is divided evenly?
 - *All the beats are the same length*
   - Examples: 4/4 and 3/4 are regular, whereas 5/8 is irregular...unless the tempo is eighth note = whatever

+**What is an irregular meter?
+-Have uneven beats within one measure (5/8 as 2+3 as an example).
+-Not like mixed meter: As an example, alternating between two(or more) regular and/or irregular meters.
+"America" from West Side Story (switches between 3/4 and 6/8).

 **What is a simple meter?**
 - Any time signature that has a 2, 3, or 4 in the denominator?
 (No: on the right track, though!)